STAQS Software Testing and Quality Services

 One of the surprising things to me years later was how much Feynman thought like a true tester.
 He questioned everything and poked every aspect of an idea in order to better understand it.
 Doubt is the one of the best traits of a good scientist, he would say.
 I believe that it is also one of the better qualities of a good Software Tester too.
 Feynman's book ("Surely You're Joking..") was even required reading in one of the first-year Philosophy courses the last time I checked.

 If you don't have the time to pick up one of his books, which I recommend that you do, then at least browse through his official site and read through some of the stories there.
-It won't take long, and it just may change your mind too.
+While they're still there, you might want to check out the YouTube videos for "The Pleasure of Finding things Out" (in 5 short parts).
+It won't take long, and you may just learn something new.

 Community